The Pirates Next Door

 Main Focus: Vocabulary Extension

-This Ks1 resource helps your Year 1 / Year 2 class focus in on the vocabulary used within the story.
+This Ks1 resource helps your Year 1 / Year 2 class focus in on the vocabulary used within The Pirates Next Door story.
 There are many ‘pirate’ words to explore when the story is being read but this activity encourages your class to think of the meanings and identify words that mean the same.

 Resource 1: Circle the correct synonyms (3/4 options) with close options.